 Most glass edgework is done on million-dollar machines in large factories and all the heat-strengthening is done in tempering plants rather than “in-house”.
 So the final product has to be transported from the factory to the retail glass shop.
 Whenever glass is handled there is a small chance of damage to the surface or edges.

-If your glass retailer sends you the wrong size or the wrong color of glass, you have a legitimate complaint, but accidental chips and scratches are out of the control of the humble and honest glass retailer: so on behalf of the union of glassworkers – please exercise patience and understanding when ordering glass – delivery may occasionally take longer than anticipated.
+If your glass shop sends you the wrong size or the wrong color of glass, you have a legitimate complaint, but accidental chips and scratches are out of the control of the humble and honest glass retailer: so on behalf of the union of glassworkers – please exercise patience and understanding when ordering glass – delivery may occasionally take longer than anticipated.

 Can I Save Money by Ordering Online?

 If you are looking for standard-sized, tempered glass tabletops (24″ diameter, clear polished circles, for example), excellent deals are available here on Amazon.
-I would recommend Amazon, especially for free-standing glass tops, for coffee tables, for example, where the exact size is not critical.
+I recommend Amazon, especially for free-standing glass tops, for coffee tables, for example, where the exact size is not critical.
 If you are trying to fit tempered glass into the lip around a metal patio table, it is much safer and wiser to trust a local glass shop.

 Example of an imported glass tabletop that will save you big bucks ordered through Amazon.